Wynand91/fedauth/docs/settings_example.md

 ]

-LOGIN_TEMPLATE = 'admin/custom_login.html'  # if you are using a custom template for generic OIDC login options, else this can be omitted.
+LOGIN_TEMPLATE = 'admin/custom_login.html'  # if you are using a custom template for static OIDC login options, else this can be omitted.

 # for authentication backend to know where to redirect admin after authentication.
 Change as per project requirements.
 LOGIN_REDIRECT_URL = '/admin/'